 - Using a comb, part your hair in the middle, forming a clean line from the forehead to the nape of the neck.

 - Starting with one side, braid down and secure with a clear elastic.
-"If you have layers in the hair, start with the braid with a french braid a little higher up then work a regular three-strand braid through the ends.
-This will help secure the layers and prevent the braid from unraveling," adds Marjan.
+"If you have layers in the hair, start with a French braid a little higher up, then work a regular three-strand braid through the ends.
+This will help secure the layers and prevent the braid from unraveling," Marjan explains.

 - Repeat on the other side.

 One of the simplest braid styles around is the braided ponytail.
 To get this sheer amount of length, you may need to employ extensions.
 But the basic style, as described by Frederic Fekkai stylist April Story, is a breeze: